The Little Drummer Boy: Origins and history

 The album and the song were an enormous success, with the single scoring in the top 40 of the U.S. music charts from 1958 to 1962.
 In 1965, Simeone, who had signed with Kapp Records in 1964, re-recorded a new version of the song for his album O' Bambino: The Little Drummer Boy.
 This version (3:18 play time) was recorded in stereo, had a slightly slower tempo, and contained different-sounding cymbals.
 Simeone recorded the song a third and final time in 1981 (3:08 play time), for an album, again titled The Little Drummer Boy, on the budget Holiday Records label.

 Renditions

-"The Little Drummer Boy" has been recorded by many artists, such as:
+"The Little Drummer Boy" has been recorded by many artists: